 - What Reporting requirements need to be considered when structuring fundraising efforts?

-- What external platform requirements need to be considered?
+- What external app requirements need to be considered?

 - What Communications belong in the Annual Campaign?